Tao-Ni/emClarity_scripts/em2emClarity/README.md

 1) if none of the  subtomogram in a subrgion is close to the points in the em file, the whole subregion will be removed (use rmfield command).

-2) the subtomograms which do not satisfy the restraits, will be ignored (labelled as -9999 in column 26)
+2) the subtomograms which do not satisfy the restraints, will be ignored (labelled as -9999 in column 26)

 3) This script is usually used after manual inspection of the subregion em files and saved as <subregion>_binX_display.em